 It was not until my later years of high school when I truly discovered the value of music.
 Not only could it provide an escape for the player, but it was an outlet for the listener, as well.
 Before I knew of the therapeutic powers of music, I could see the way in which music resonated with my great-grandmother and grandmother; both of whom had Alzheimer’s.

 When the time came to go to college, I knew I didn’t want to be a music performance major.
 But that’s about as far as I got.
-I became interested in music therapy during my junior year, after I was presented with the opportunity to provide violin lessons to a young child with autism.
+I became interested in music therapy during my junior year, after I was presented with the opportunity to provide violin lessons to a young child with Down Syndrome.
 It was my first taste of the therapeutic qualities of music, and the seed of passion was planted.
 I looked into what music therapy was and how I could immerse myself in it.
 Unfortunately, my current university did not have a music therapy degree; therefore, I pursued the speech therapy field, as I still wanted to do something therapy-related.

 After graduating with a degree in Communication Disorders, I had no idea what I was going to do.
 Should I continue on the speech therapy path and get my Master’s?
 Was it too late to start something new, like music therapy?